nucleic/kiwi/README.rst

     :alt: Documentation Status

 Kiwi is an efficient C++ implementation of the Cassowary constraint solving algorithm.
-Kiwi is an implementation of the algorithm based on the seminal Cassowary paper.
+Kiwi is an implementation of the algorithm based on the `seminal Cassowary paper <https://constraints.cs.washington.edu/solvers/cassowary-tochi.pdf>`_.
 It is *not* a refactoring of the original C++ solver.
 Kiwi has been designed from the ground up to be lightweight and fast.
 Kiwi ranges from 10x to 500x faster than the original Cassowary solver with typical use cases gaining a 40x improvement.
 Memory savings are consistently > 5x.